marcolanfranchi/lisa/README.md

 ## Getting Started

-### 0. Linux Prerequisities
+### 0. Linux Prerequisites

-If you are running the project on Linux, you must install the library PortAudio before installing the Python dependencies.
+If you are running the project on Linux, you must install the PortAudio library before installing the Python dependencies.
 This is required for the `sounddevice` package to work correctly.

 For Ubuntu/Debian-based systems: